koichikairiyama/koichikairiyama/README.md

-- 👋 Hi, I’m @koichikairiyama
+- 👋 Hi, I’m @koichikairiyama or just Koichi
-- 👀 I’m interested in web development and programming
+- 👀 I’m interested in Front End web development and programming
 - 🌱 I’m currently learning JavaScript, HTML + CSS, Express, NodeJS...
 - 📫 How to reach me : koichi.kairiyama@gmail.com

 <!---
 koichikairiyama/koichikairiyama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.